-There are 5,986,000 jobs held by Texas women.
+More than 6 million jobs are held by Texas women.

-Every dollar paid to a female worker results in an estimated $2.05 in wages, salaries and other compensation throughout the state economy.
+in Texas results in an estimated $2.05 in wages, salaries and other compensation throughout the state economy.

-Sources: EMSI, RIMS II.
+Sources: Emsi, RIMS II.

-Population of Texas women: 14,245,000 – or 50.4% of the Texas population
+or 50.4% of the Texas population

 Women of prime working age – 25 to 54 years old – make up 20.2% of the entire state population and 40.1% Texas’ female population.

-Women are graduating from college at a higher rate than men in Texas.
 51.3% of Texans with a bachelor’s degree or higher are women.

-Texas has the 3rd highest number of women-owned businesses in the U.S. Estimated 938,800 in 2017, up 146.1% from 1997.
+Texas has the 3rd highest number of women-owned businesses in the U.S.

 Source: American Express